 Lacrimal drainage surgery is called dacryocystorhinostomy (DCR) and can be performed in different ways.
 One type of operation is an external DCR where an incision is made on the side of the nose, where eyeglasses might rest.
 A small amount of bone is removed to permit a new connection between the lacrimal sac and the inside of the nose.
 Small plastic tubes are sometimes inserted at the time of surgery to help keep the newly created opening from scarring shut during the healing process.
 The tubing is removed a few months after surgery.

 Another type of operation uses a special instrument called an endoscope.
 The endoscope is a small tube with a fiber optic light that facilitates the creation of a new opening into the nose.
-Various types of laser have also been used to perform the DCR operation.
+Various types of lasers have also been used to perform the DCR operation.

 In extreme cases where the tear duct cannot be reopened or repaired, an artificial tear duct can be implanted.
 The artificial tear duct is called a Jones tube and is implanted behind the inner corner of the eyelid to drain tears into the nose.